patzly/grocy-android/app/src/main/assets/README.md

 ## Features

+- grocy system info in settings
 - batch consume: icon (like flash toggle) for opening product, default is off for each scan
 - illustrations: offline, empty
+- self-signed certificates
-- master product group sheet: go to master products with this product filter applied
+- master product group sheet: go to master products with current product filter applied
-- help page with note that all buttons can be long pressed to get a tip
+- help page with note that buttons can be long pressed to get a tip
 - translation contribution
 - extended product editing